-If you have been involved in a serious car accident, your primary concern may be to receive a monetary settlement to help you handle the damages associated with your accident.
+If you have been involved in a serious car accident, your primary concern may be to contact a car accident law firm and work towards a monetary settlement to help you handle the damages associated with your accident.
 In this case, this objective can be difficult if you are blamed for an accident you didn’t instigate in the first place.
 Unfortunately, proving your innocence in the aftermath of a car accident can be challenging and controversial.
 Although you witnessed the accident in first person, you still have a burden to prove to your insurance provider, and in court, if arbitration is pursued.

 To give you more insight into proving your innocence, here are some tips on what to do after a car accident that is not your fault.

 If you are confident that you were not at fault for your car accident, you should focus your time and resources on obtaining evidence that can’t be disputed by your insurance company.
 It can be tricky receiving undisputed evidence in some situations, but the effort is certainly worth a try and can ultimately rid you of any fault if you can provide this evidence to prove your claim.